stringparser/parth/readme.md

 _arguments_
 - `path` type `string`
 - `opt` type `object` optional, with all extra information:
+  - path: the `path` given as an input
   - url: if any, the url contained within the `path` given
-  - path: the `path` given as an input
   - depth: integer representing the `depth` of the path
   - params: object with a map between labels and the path.
   - notFound: `false` if perfect match, what is left after the match if not

 _return_
-  - `null` for no matches
+  - `null` for no matches or non-supported types
   - `regex` object matching the path given, with same properties of #set

 > All matches partial i.e. /^regex baby/i.